ngshiheng/ngshiheng/README.md

 ## What's Up?

--   🐍 I'm using Python at work
+-   🐿️ I'm using Go at work
+-   🐍 I was working with Python prior to Go
--   🌱 I'm currently learning Go
+-   🌱 I'm currently actively learning Go
 -   ✍️ I'm writing on [Medium][medium]
 -   🍻 I'm hacking on [Burplist][burplist]
 -   💬 I enjoy sharing my knowledge and talking to passionate people, feel free to reach out!